CHIKKIZZY/cs512_TA_CodeSamples/AS4/train_with_colab.md

-# Deeplearning on Google Colab
+# Deep Learning on Google Colab
 There are a couple of ways to train on Colab and the steps you follow will depend on what you want to do.
 Here I will detail the steps: